zachdyer/composer/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md

 - Adding dependencies installed via git to a git repo will show them as submodules.
 This is problematic because they are not real submodules, and you will run into issues.
+- If your composer packages were installed on linux then it won't work in windows because they use different types of slashes in the file paths.

 If you really feel like you must do this, you have a few options: